 - Which profitability model do you consider best for forecasting projects?

 - Which methodologies do you utilize during financial analysis?

-- What licenses, credentials and certifications do you have?
+- What licenses, credentials and designations do you have?
 How do they help you in a professional context?

-Interviewing for a financial analyst position can be daunting, especially if you haven't been on the job market for a while.
-By following the above steps, you will be calm, more confident and better prepared to catch any curveballs a hiring manager may send your way.
+Interviewing for a financial analyst position can be daunting, especially if you haven't been in the job market for a while.
+By following the above steps, you will be calmer, more confident and better prepared to catch any curveballs a hiring manager may send your way.